rossrobino/drab/apps/docs/src/pages/getting-started/index.md

 ## Install

-You can install drab from [npm](https://www.npmjs.com/package/drab) and import the custom elements from the package.
+You can install drab from [npm](https://www.npmjs.com/package/drab) and import the custom elements from the package, or add a `<script>` tag that points to your preferred CDN.

 ```bash
 npm i drab